Skip to content

 });

-You can add a route that handles only PUT HTTP requests with the Leaf router’s put() method.
+The put() method allows you to add a route that handles only PUT HTTP requests.
 It accepts two arguments:

 app()->put('/book/edit/{id}', function ($id) {